 Develop a Daily Maintenance Plan

 Next, you will need to adopt a daily maintenance plan.
 Daily maintenance is vital to ensure your floor has longevity and looks good for years to come.
 There are a lot of factors to consider when setting your daily maintenance plan.
 First you will need to think about the type of operation, the setting and the foot traffic your floor will experience.
 Buildings with a lot of foot traffic will require at least daily sweeping but may need more to keep debris off the floor which can damage the finish.
 Proper walk off mats are a great way to cut down on daily maintenance and keep the floor protected.
 You will want to have walk off mats at all doors, these mats are designed to collect sand, dirt and other debris from shoes before your guests or employees enter your space.
 If you live in a place with snow or rain you will want to have mats that are designed to help dry shoes as well.
 Water and wood flooring are not a good combination.
+If you have a water prone area maybe SPC luxury vinyl might be best in that area to cut down on potential isses.

 If your commercial space is located by a beach, golf course or swimming pool you will want to clean the floor regularly through out the day to keep it dry and free of debris.
 Debris like sand acts as a sandpaper and can wear off the finish on your floor quickly.
 If you have a high use floor you will want to set both a daily and weekly schedule.
 The daily schedule will include dust mopping while the weekly schedule will tackle more intensive cleaning including vacuuming and mopping.